 Each module is usually completed over one semester, with two telephone tutorials per week.

-For information on costs of this course please contact the college at which you wish to study.
+For information on costs of this course please contact the campus where you wish to study.

-You may be able to progress to other awards or degree programmes within the Gaelic and Related studies scheme or other UHI awards.
+You may be able to progress to other awards or degree programmes within the Gaelic and Related studies scheme, or other UHI awards.

 You can use the above QR code to connect directly to the course details.

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.